ceoche/soapui-raml-plugin/README.md

 - Allows you to generate a REST Mock Service for a RAML file being imported
 - Allows you to udpate an existing REST Service in SoapUI from a RAML file
 - Allows you to generate a RAML file for any REST API defined in SoapUI
-- Allows you to browse the ApiHub directory for APIs with either RAML or Swagger definitions (Swagger requires the [soapui-swagger-plugin](https://github.com/olensmar/soapui-swagger-plugin) to be installed also)

 -> See the [blog-post](http://olensmar.blogspot.se/2013/12/a-raml-apihub-plugin-for-soapui.html) for a detailed overview.

 ### Download & Install

-As of the latest 1.2 version the plugin is only available via the Plugin Repository / Plugin Manager button in top toolbars of either SoapUI Pro 5.1+ or Ready!
+As of the 1.2 version the plugin is only available via the Plugin Repository / Plugin Manager button in top toolbars of either SoapUI Pro 5.1+ or Ready!
 API 1.0+

 ### Build it yourself